 A Global Media Ministry.
 Digital and Print magazine.
 Latest Religious News and News about Christianity

-At the very top, on the left are the headings; Who are we, What we do, and Newsletters.
-On the homepage, there are four categories; sections, our latest, the magazine.
+At the very top, on the left are the headings; Who are we, What we do, Newsletters and Give Now.
+On the homepage, there are four categories: Sections, Our Latest, The Magazine and Subscribe.

 If you look under sections you’ll find “the meat”.
 This is a digital version of a traditional magazine/newspaper.
-It has Top Stories, Current Issues, and a Blog Forum.
+It has The Magazine, Special Sections, Blog Forum, Topics & People and Help & Info.

 The blog forum is a bonus because you’ll find the links to five other Christian news blogs that you can access without leaving the sites.
 Each one is a complete stand-alone blog.

 - The Better Samaritan.
 This blog belongs to Kent Annan & Jamie Atan.
 The content is Interviews, Mental Health, Research and Leadership.

 - Pivot.
 This blog belongs to Karl Vaters and discusses innovative leadership from a small church perspective.